Genomics: Insights

 Write about Genomics & Society

 The National Human Genome Research Institute has partnered with the Smithsonian to provide an online digital publication.
-Genomics: Insights allows highschoolers, college students and postdoctoral trainees to submit scientific writing about genomics and society for the opportunity to be peer-reviewed by researchers at academic institutions.
+Genomics: Insights allows highschoolers, college students and postdoctoral trainees to submit scientific writing about genomics and society for the opportunity to be reviewed by researchers at academic institutions.

 NIH Logo